alecmedina-code/PiNAS/README.md

-# PiNAS
+# Pi NAS
-This project is to assist in the creation of a raspberry pi NASA
+This project is to assist in the creation of a raspberry pi NAS